 Why Are Coolant Flushes Important?

 Coolant and water are mixed together in ratios specific to your car and are moved through the hoses by the water pump.
 Over time, this fluid can become contaminated with debris and dust, making it less effective at removing heat and regulating the engine’s temperature.
 As coolant breaks down, it also loses its anti-corrosive properties and becomes more acidic, which can result in damage to the hoses and water pump.
+Replacing a coolant hose or water pump can get expensive — so be sure to follow the steps below to ensure your coolant system is flushed properly.

 How to Flush Your Coolant System